simonmclean/pretty-vanilla-tabline.nvim/README.md

 ### filetype_icons

 pretty-vanilla-tabline will try to use `require 'nvim-web-devicons'.get_icon_by_filetype` for the icons.
 But some filetypes won't have an associated icon.
-In such cases no icon will be shown, unless you specifiy one.
+In such cases no icon will be shown, unless you specify one.
 For example, if you want to use the git icon for the `fugitive` filetype.

 ```lua
 require 'pretty-vanilla-tabline'.setup {